Qin's wars of unification: Conquest of Yan

 In 228 BC, after the fall of Zhao, the Qin general Wang Jian mobilised Qin forces from Zhongshan (present-day central Hebei) to prepare for an offensive on Yan.
 Ju Wu, a Yan official serving as a tutor to Crown Prince Dan of Yan, suggested to King Xi of Yan to form an alliance with Dai, Qi and Chu to counter the impending Qin invasion.
 However, the prince opposed Ju Wu's idea and, without gaining his father's approval, sent an assassin Jing Ke to assassinate Ying Zheng, the King of Qin.
 Jing Ke pretended to be an envoy from Yan to Qin, requesting to present two items to Ying Zheng: the head of Fan Wuji, (Note: Fan Wuji is believed to be Huan Yi, a Qin general who had fled to Yan to escape punishment after his defeat during the Qin conquest of Zhao.) a former Qin general who had betrayed Qin and fled to Yan; and a map of the Yan territory Dukang (around present-day northeastern Baoding, Hebei), which Yan was supposedly going to cede to Qin in order to make peace.
 Jing Ke's plan was to get up close to Ying Zheng to show him the map, and then assassinate him with a poison-coated dagger hidden in the rolled-up map.
 Jing Ke ultimately did not succeed in his mission and lost his life in the process.

-In 226 BC, Ying Zheng used the assassination attempt as a casus belli to order Wang Jian and Meng Wu to lead Qin forces to attack Yan.
+In 226 BC, Ying Zheng used the assassination attempt as a casus belli to order Wang Jian and Xin Sheng (辛勝) to lead Qin forces to attack Yan.
 After defeating Yan forces and their reinforcements from Dai at the eastern bank of the Yi River (in present-day Yi County, Hebei), Qin forces advanced further into Yan and conquered the Yan capital Ji (present-day Beijing).
 King Xi, Crown Prince Dan, and the surviving Yan forces retreated to the Liaodong Peninsula.
-The Qin general Li Xin led his troops to pursue them to the Yan River (present-day Hun River, Liaoning), where they destroyed what was mostly left of the Yan forces.
+The Qin general Li Xin led his troops to pursue them to the Yan River (present-day Hun River, Liaoning), where they destroyed most of what was left of the Yan forces.
 In order to make peace, King Xi executed Crown Prince Dan and sent his head to Ying Zheng as an "apology" for the assassination attempt.
 Ying Zheng accepted the "apology"; there was peace between Qin and Yan for the next three years.

 In 222 BC, Qin forces led by Wang Ben and Li Xin invaded the Liaodong Peninsula, destroying the Yan forces and capturing King Xi.
 The former Yan territories were partitioned and reorganised to form the Yuyang, Beiping, Liaoxi and Liaodong commanderies of the Qin Empire.